Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-When baby armpits smell bad it is most often caused by poor hygiene but it can also be caused by a breastfeeding mother’s diet, the baby’s diet, or a skin rash that has developed over time.
-Practice good hygiene by thoroughly cleaning during bathtime, drying baby’s skin completely, and keeping the skin moisturized with a safe and natural lotion.
+When baby armpits smell bad, it’s usually caused by poor hygiene, but it can also be caused by a breastfeeding mother’s diet, the baby’s diet, or a skin rash.
+Practice good hygiene by thoroughly cleaning during bath time, drying baby’s skin completely, and keeping the skin moisturized with a safe and natural lotion.

 Keep reading to learn how to interpret the smells coming from your little one’s armpits, and what you can do to keep your baby smelling fresh.

 Natural body odor usually kicks in around puberty – typically 9 to 14 years of age for boys, and 8 to 13 years for girls.
-But if your one-year-old suddenly starts exhibiting stinky pits, it’s fair for you to be concerned.
+But if your one-year-old suddenly starts exhibiting stinky pits, it’s understandable why you would be concerned.

-Identifying the smell coming from your baby’s pits can help you determine what’s causing it, and whether or not you should be worried.
+Of course, the type of smell is going to determine what the issue is.
+Identifying the smell coming from your baby’s pits can help you figure out what’s causing it, and whether or not you should be worried.

 The key to beating the cheesy smell is pretty straightforward: